Safest Teeth Whiteners

 A metallic taste in the mouth can usually be prevented.
 The easiest way to do this is to maintain good oral hygiene, including brushing, flossing, and tongue-scraping.

 The most important thing you can do is speak to your doctor about getting to the root cause of the problem.
-Understanding why you experience taste changes and resolving that issue, if possible, instead of masking symptoms, offers long-term relief.
+Understanding why you experience taste changes and resolving that issue offers long-term relief.

 There are several things you can do to alleviate the metallic taste in your mouth, including: